Lee Lynch (footballer)

-Lee Lynch (born 27 November 1991) is an Irish footballer who plays for League of Ireland First Division side Treaty United.
+Lee Lynch (born 27 November 1991) is an Irish footballer who last played for League of Ireland First Division side Treaty United.

 Career

 Early career

 Lee Lynch began his playing career with former Limerick club Roxboro United, followed by Summerville and finally Regional United where he played until the age of 16.
 He won two All-Ireland senior soccer titles with Limerick CBS.
 From there he moved to England to sign for West Bromwich Albion.
 He played an important role with the youth team there and progressed to play for their reserves where he made 20 appearances.
 After two years he left in 2010.
-He then moved to Spain and signed with the Glenn Hoddle Academy playing with Jerez for the 2010-11 season.
+He then moved to Spain and signed with the Glenn Hoddle Academy playing with Jerez for the 2010–11 season.

 Drogheda United

 Lynch returned home to Ireland in July 2011 to sign for Drogheda United midway through the season.
 He played every game until the end of the season scoring four goals from 14 games.
 He was named Fans' Player of the Year as he helped them keep their Premier Division status that season.